 Gear Pump Operation and Maintenance

 A gear pump uses two meshing, toothed cogs to force water from the inlet of the pump through to the outlet.
 Figure No. 1 shows a simplified drawing of an external teeth gear pump on the left along with the alternate arrangement of internally pointing teeth.
+This article will describe gear pump design, uses, installation, and maintenance to give you a full picture of gear pump operation and how it works.

 2. Gear Pump Design